ATB-Market LLC, ATB Corporation company, the largest retail chain in Ukraine, has been

 The ATB retail chain was founded in 1993 in Dnepropetrovsk as a group of six groceries.
 Named ATB-Market short for AgroTechBusiness in 1998, the company has operated all its stores as a single-brand mono-format retailer since.

-For 25 years, the company has grown into the largest retail chain on a national scale.
-At the beginning of 2020, the ATB retail network totaled 1,077 stores in 274 settlements in 24 regions of Ukraine and continues to show high growth rates.
-Scientifically grounded approaches to the development of a marketing strategy, to logistics, to the quality control of food products and to customer service have provided the company with a leading position in the country's trade sector, both in terms of the number of customers, as well as turnover, tax expenses.
+In 25 years company saw the chain grow to the largest national retailer.
+At the beginning of 2019 ATB retail chain operates 1088 stores in 279 localities in 24 regions of Ukraine sustaining high growth rates.
+Research-backed development of marketing strategy, logistics, food product quality control and customer service have secured a dominant position of the company in the trade industry of the country both by number of customers and by turnover and tax expenses.

 Named ATB-Market short for AgroTechBusiness, the company laid the foundations for ATB Corporation.
 The company was incorporated in Dnepropetrovsk in 1998.

 ATB chain history dates back to 1993.
 It had then six groceries in Dnepropetrovsk city.

 Reorganization turned Soviet legacy stores to self-service market chain operating in discounter format.
 Product mix was reduced to 800 items, prices were kept to a minimum.
 ATB becomes the lowest-cost consumer-grade market outdoing the convenience stores.

 ATB extends the length of its product mix to 2,500 SKUs, and later to 3,500 SKUs.
 A unified standard is put in place: floor area of 800 sq.m and 10 checkouts.